-Microsoft has released an alpha version of a new Skype app, called Skype Mingo that already available in the Google Play Store.
+Microsoft has released an alpha version of a new Skype app, called Skype Mingo already available in the Google Play Store.
 Skype Mingo is an alternative to the default messaging app.
-The app aims at offering Android users the ability to use Skype as “ultimate communication hub, providing native calls, SMS, and contacts management capability”.
-The new app also seems like it aimed at developing markets where data is at premium.
+The app aims at offering Android users the ability to use Skype as the “ultimate communication hub, providing native calls, SMS, and contacts management capability”.
+The new app also seems like it is aimed at developing markets where data is at a premium.

-Skype Mingo is being developed by Skype team and is currently in an alpha stage of development, i.e. the app is not launched officially.
+Skype Mingo is being developed by the Skype team and is currently in an alpha stage of development, i.e. the app is not launched officially.
 Microsoft earlier promised that it would be bringing Skype’s SMS relay features to Android, and seems this app is where it will be able to test out the feature.
-Since there is an absence of SMS relay, this app supports SMS and can be used as a standalone SMS client to replace Google Messenger, Textra or what you have.
+Since there is an absence of SMS relay, this app supports SMS and can be used as a standalone SMS client to replace Google Messenger, Textra, or what you have.

-Skype Mingo looks just like the usual Skype app with blue-and-white color scheme.
+Skype Mingo looks just like the usual Skype app with a blue-and-white color scheme.
 In addition to working as your Android dialer, Skype Mingo is also a full Skype Client, with all the features i.e. you can use Skype’s numerous bots in Skype Mingo.
-These automated virtual assistants perform variety of tasks such as finding Flights, tickets, nearby businesses, searching the web, tracking packages, playing games and more.
+These automated virtual assistants perform a variety of tasks such as finding Flights, tickets, nearby businesses, searching the web, tracking packages, playing games, and more.

 Skype Mingo Features